-15 David Moody was the first teacher hired at Oak Grove School and was later its educational director, then director of the school.
-He co-authored Mapping Biology Knowledge (Kluwer, 2000) and authored The Unconditioned Mind - J. Krishnamurti and the Oak Grove School (see pg.
-76).
+15 David Moody was Oak Grove School's first teacher.
+He was later its educational director, then director of the school.
+He co-authored Mapping Biology Knowledge and authored The Unconditioned Mind - J. Krishnamurti and the Oak Grove (see pg.
+76); An Uncommon Collaboration: David Bohm and J. Krishnamurti; and Krishnamurti in America: New Perspectives on the Man and his Message.